 Optimizing your blog posts for SEO is important to get your content found by users on the web.
 And monitoring your analytics is key to understanding how your blog can increase visitors to your website.
 Here are some blogging statistics regarding SEO and analytics.

-4. 3% of bloggers don’t have access to analytics tools at all or rarely check it.
+7. 3% of bloggers don’t have access to analytics tools at all or rarely check them.
 (Orbit Media)

 Business Blogging – Statistics, Facts & Figures